 Types of People Who Have No Business in an Economics Ph.D.
 Program

-- Love applied work but hate theory.
-Do a Ph.D. in Business instead - it is half the work and when you leave you get twice the salary.
+2. Love applied work but hate theory.
+Do a Ph.D. in Business instead - it is half the work and when you leave you to get twice the salary.
 It's a no-brainer.

 Types of People Who Succeed As Academic Economists

 Cowen's first two groups are relatively straight-forward.
 The first group includes exceptionally strong students at math who can get into top-ten schools and are willing to work long hours.
-The second group is those who enjoy teaching, do not mind the relatively low pay and will perform little research.
-The third group, in Prof Cowen's words:"3.
-You do not fit either #1 or #2.
-Yet you have climbed out of the cracks rather than falling into them.
-You do something different, and still have managed to make your way doing research, albeit of a different kind.
-You will always feel like an outsider in the profession and perhaps you will be underrewarded...
+The second group is those who enjoy teaching, do not mind the relatively low pay and will perform a little research.
+The third group, in Prof Cowen's words:

 Sadly, the chance of achieving #3 is fairly low.
 You need some luck and perhaps one or two special skills other than math... if you have a clearly defined "Plan B" your chance of succeeding at #3 diminishes?
 It is important to be fully committed."